-The AVM CAD Files follow the SFO CAD Standards and only utilize the layers listed in Appendix B. In editing the CAD Files AVM also must utilize the ArcGIS for AutoCAD tool to edit the feature services for areas and doors for the ETL Tool to work correctly and maintain updated data.
+The AVM CAD Files follow the SFO CAD Standards and only utilize the layers listed in Appendix B. In editing the CAD Files, AVM also must utilize the ArcGIS for AutoCAD tool to edit the feature services for areas and doors for the ETL Tool to work correctly and maintain updated data.

 ArcGIS for AutoCAD